Work With Us — on our Intended Plant

 HOW YOU CAN HELP — MORE SPECIFICALLY:

-3).
+5).
 For people from the philanthropic community, and those from the business world (esp. those who are part of the UN Global Compact) who believe in the possibility of meeting the SDGs through cross-sector collaborations, one way you could help is by chipping in, or rallying your network to help us raise a fraction of the needed funding.
-Every little support that we could raise will make a strategic incremental beginning.

 THE TECHNICAL PART OF IT: